tylenwells/WrathCombo/docs/IPC.md

 This flow is detailed in the "Setting Up" section.

+As a note, all `Set` methods return a status code, for you to be able to double-check if the configuration was successfully applied.

 But there is slightly more to be done as well, if wanted, but not documented here:
 - The `get`ting of any supported setting
     - Not detailed as the `set`ting of options also locks those options to the